 for a little look at the tying process, here’s two excellent patterns from Davie McPhail, the classic Stewart’s Spider and an ingenious winged personal concoction, Davie’s Spider.

-designed to be a ‘wet emerger’ this spider’s made to stay as close as possible to the surface film during the drift by using a light wired hook, a ‘prickly herl for the body and some hare dubbing as the head. if necessary, in faster waters those two elements can get some floatant with a little help from the Fly Brush. i won’t claim any originality by including a head made of dubbing as it’s undoubtedly been done before but i’ve never heard of this on North Country-style spiders before and would appreciate any information about this. thanks !
+designed to stay as close as possible to the surface film during the drift by using a light wired hook, a prickly herl for the body and some hare dubbing as the head (to catch water and slow its descent), if needed, in faster waters those two elements can get some floatant with a little help from the Fly Brush. cast across stream with an upstream reach mend, watch for a swirl and gently strike.

 hook- Maruto C47 barbless #16